 The lawyers at Engel & Associates can help you defend your rights if you have been stopped for impaired driving or a related charge in Ontario.
 We have achieved countless victories for our clients who were charged with these offences by getting the consequences minimized or reduced.

 One of the most common concerns about an impaired driving arrest is whether it is mandatory to appear in court.
 After being charged, the first court date will generally be in two weeks.
 Also, during this first appearance, in most cases, one of our lawyers will be able to appear in court for you.
 A trial date will be set for later on.

 During the process, we will be happy to answer your questions and explain issues such as employment concerns, driving privileges, car impoundment, mandatory minimum sentencing guidelines, fines and your criminal record.

 80 and Over Charges in Ontario

 People who drive under the influence of alcohol are often charged with both impaired driving and “80 and Over.”
+This charge is levied if the alcohol content in your blood is found to be more than 80 mg of alcohol for every 100 mg of blood.
 A conviction for any drunken driving charge can leave you with significant penalties, including fines and a permanent criminal record for a first offence.
 Apart from criminal penalties, an 80 and Over conviction will also hurt your motor vehicle insurance coverage and premiums.